 In the past, OEFA initiated a forum to bring together individuals in the Puget Sound that are involved in economic analyses and forecasting.
 The purpose is to share information, enable cross-fertilization, and promote efficiencies.
-Past sessions have included presentations on Energy forecasting, the City of Seattle minimum wage law, forecasting sales tax revenues, hedging diesel fuel price risks and government discount rates.
-A forum was held in April, 2014 that focused on energy forecasting and the minimum wage law.
-OEFA intends to continue these events in 2015.
+Past sessions have included presentations on Energy rate and forecasting, the City of Seattle minimum wage law, forecasting sales tax revenues, hedging diesel fuel price risks and government discount rates.
+OEFA intends to continue these events in 2016.